wgyhhhh/wgyhhhh.github.io/_pages/about.md

 # 💻 Experience
 - Internship, *2024.12 - present*
-  - University of Nanjing, China.
+  - University of Nanjing, School of Intelligence Science and Technology.
 Advised by Dr. **Yueming LV** while working on fake news detection.